njevric99/testTheme/README.md

 In parent theme you can see the tasks in child theme you can see what have i done, of course they send me a psd file whit everything i needed.

+You need to this test in 4 hours, so that's why my single.php page is not customised in css as well as my archive.php.